markotesic/markotesic.github.io/content/publication/confirmation-by-explanation-a-bayesian-justification-of-ibe/index.md

 ---
-title: "Confirmation by Explanation: A Bayesian Justification of IBE"
+title: "Small change Confirmation by Explanation: A Bayesian Justification of IBE"
 publication_types:
   - "3"
 authors: